sspencer/packer/README.md

 the pack command with a configuration file:

     $ cd cmd
-    $ go run pack.go some/path/to/packer.toml file
+    $ go run pack.go some/path/to/packer.toml

 ## Configuration